David Goodman (chess player)

+Career

 He was educated at Latymer Upper School in London and at Keble College, Oxford.
 He has a BA and honorary MA from Oxford in Philosophy, Politics, and Economics.

 Goodman won the World Youth Chess Championship (Cadets, under-18) in 1975.
 He played #10 on the English national team in Moscow in 1977.
 In 1978 he was part of the five-man English team that won the World Under-26 Team Championship in Mexico City.
 He was awarded the IM title in 1983, and reached a FIDE Elo rating of 2405.
 He has been inactive in competitive chess since the 1990s.

 Goodman started his journalism career as a stringer reporting on international chess tournaments for The Associated Press, before joining the company as a full-time reporter and editor in 1990.

 One particular "scoop" was when Goodman helped to break the news that Soviet Defense Minister Dmitriy Ustinov was dead.
 The 1984–1985 World Chess Championship was played in Moscow's Hall of Columns where the bodies of Soviet leaders used to lie in state.
 After a series of unusual timeouts at the match, Goodman was able to establish through his chess contacts that Ustinov had died.

 Goodman left AP in 2002, to become a full-time chess teacher in New York City.
 As of December 2009, Goodman is a coach for the elementary school chess team of the Abraham Joshua Heschel High School in New York City.